Federal Criminal Cases

 Major Issue: Whether an individual who once worked for former President Trump can be convicted on criminal contempt of Congress charges for failing to produce documents or appear for a deposition before the January 6th committee examining the 2021 attack on the U.S. Capitol.

-Case Status: Awaiting appeals court ruling.
+Case Status: Awaiting Appeals Court ruling.

 Case Description: On September 23, 2021, the House Select Committee to Investigate the January 6th Attack on the United States Capitol issued a subpoena to Steve Bannon requesting documents and deposition testimony related to the 2020 presidential election and January 6th attack.
 Mr. Bannon, a private citizen, had been a policy adviser to former President Trump for approximately seven months in 2017.
 He declined to produce any documents by the Oct.
 7th due date or appear for a deposition on Oct.
 14th as required by the subpoena.
 On Oct.
 21, 2021, the House voted to hold him in contempt of Congress.
 On Nov.
 12, 2021, the U.S. Department of Justice (DOJ) indicted Mr. Bannon on two counts of criminal contempt of Congress for failing to produce documents and for failing to appear at a deposition required by the committee subpoena.

 Procedural Posture: The indictment was filed in the U.S. District Court for the District of Columbia.
 DOJ and Mr. Bannon initiated a number of pre-trial motions.
 The trial began on July 18, 2022.
 On July 22, 2022, the jury found Mr. Bannon guilty on both contempt charges.
 On Oct.
 21, 2022, the court sentenced Mr. Bannon to four months in prison and fined him $6,500, but stayed his sentence pending appeal.
 On Nov.
 7, 2022, Mr. Bannon filed an appeal of his conviction with the D.C.
 Circuit Court of Appeals.
+On May 10, 2024, the D.C.
+Circuit panel affirmed the Bannon conviction.
+On May 14, 2024, DOJ asked the District Court to lift the stay on Mr. Bannon’s sentence and order him to prison.
+On June 6, 2024, after a hearing, the District Court ordered Mr. Bannon to report to prison by July 1, 2024.
+On June 11, 2024, he filed an emergency appeal with the D.C.
+Circuit.
+On June 20, 2024, the D.C.
+Circuit denied the Bannon emergency motion.
+On June 28, 2024, the Supreme Court also denied a Bannon motion for release pending appeal.
+On July 15, 2024, Mr. Bannon petitioned the D.C.
+Circuit for a rehearing en banc of both the decision that affirmed his conviction and the order to report to prison.
+On July 31, 2024, DOJ opposed the Bannon motion for a rehearing en banc.

 On Nov.
 7, 2022, Steve Bannon appealed his conviction for contempt of Congress.
 A three-judge panel from the D.C.
 Circuit Court of Appeals, with Judges Garcia, Pillard, and Walker, was assigned to Case No. 22-3086.
 On May 3, 2023, Mr. Bannon filed his opening appellate brief.
 On Nov.
 9, 2023, the appellate panel heard oral argument in the Bannon case.
+On May 10, 2024, the D.C.
+Circuit panel affirmed the Bannon conviction.
+After the District Court ordered Mr. Bannon to report to prison by July 1st, Mr. Bannon filed an emergency appeal with the D.C.
+Circuit on June 11, 2024.
+On June 20, 2024, in a 2-1 ruling, the D.C.
+Circuit denied the Bannon emergency motion.
+On July 15, 2024, Mr. Bannon petitioned the court for a rehearing en banc of both the decision that affirmed his conviction and the order to report to prison.
+On July 31, 2024, DOJ opposed the Bannon motion for a rehearing en banc.